UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 You can choose your energy supplier to potentially lower costs, but the delivery charge from Eversource for maintaining the grid is mandatory.

 To understand your bill, it helps to think of electricity like buying a package online.
 The supply charge is the cost of the actual energy you consume, while the delivery charge is the non-negotiable shipping and handling fee required to get that package to your door.
-Regardless of where you buy your electricity (the supplier), you still have to pay Eversource (the utility) to maintain the physical poles and wires.
+By understanding the eversource delivery vs supply relationship, you can better navigate the costs associated with powering your home.
 If you are new to this setup, our guide to understanding your electric bill explains the basics in more detail.

 In deregulated states like Massachusetts and Connecticut, you have the power to choose your supplier.
 However, your utility company is strictly determined by your home’s location.
+While you can shop the competitive market for a cheaper supply rate, you cannot shop for a competitive delivery provider.
 Because Eversource owns the infrastructure in your region, their delivery fees are mandatory expenses required to keep your home connected to the grid.

 Supply ChargeDelivery Charge